Adapting Large Language Models for Character-based Augmentative and Alternative Communication: Pretrained model performance

 \subsection{Perplexity experiments}

-We converted our private test sets to lowercase and removed anything not a letter, apostrophe, or space.
-We calculated per-character perplexity (including spaces) on our dev sets without any sentence end token.
-Sentences were conditioned on the sentence start token appropriate for the model under test.
+We converted our private test sets to lowercase and removed anything not an English letter, apostrophe, or space.
+We calculated per-character perplexity (including spaces) on our dev sets without any sentence end token and using the sentence start token appropriate for the model under test.

 We used 16-bit floating point inference for the LLMs.
 We used our search algorithm (\cref{sec_search_alg}) for LLM predictions.
 We found a search beam of 8 and a max completed stopping criteria of 32\,K provided a perplexity close to the perplexity without pruning while significantly speeding inference.